 “Purchasing inputs for the farm (parts, fencing, fuel).
 Selling hay locally.
 Making the farmland visually appealing.”

 FarmWorks provides much-needed support for entrepreneurs who are creating and expanding food-related businesses in Nova Scotia.
 The multiplier effects of CEDIF investments generally, and FarmWorks specifically, require additional analysis beyond the scope of this report.

 FarmWorks Investment Co-operative Limited, incorporated in 2011, operates as a Community Economic Development Investment Fund (CEDIF) that enables Nova Scotians annually to purchase common shares in a diversified portfolio of businesses that yield meaningful financial returns on investments.
 These investments provide loans to farms, food processors, and value-added food producers, helping to increase the viability and sustainability of agriculture and the security of a healthy food supply.

 FarmWorks partners with investors, loan recipients, other lenders and other food-related organizations.
 These partnerships contribute to the growth and success of food-related enterprises across the province.
 FarmWorks Directors and Advisors support enterprises that successfully and sustainably increase production and profitability.

-In eight offers years Nova Scotians have invested $2,716,900 in FarmWorks CEDIF.
-Loans have already been made to over 95 businesses.
+In eleven offers Nova Scotians have invested $4,634,700 in FarmWorks CEDIF.
+Loans have already been made to over 135 businesses.
 Loan repayments are immediately available to lend to other businesses.